John Rice, Lester Roloff Preached Repentance From Sin

 Lester Roloff

-In the 1980s, Jack Hyles and Curtis Hutson changed the historic Baptist definition of repentance, which was the biblical definition of repentance.
+In the 1980s, Jack Hyles and Curtis Hutson changed the historic Baptist definition of repentance.
 I suspect that the motive was to justify the cheap, numbers-oriented soul winning methodology that was popular in that day.
-This was the methodology that was foundational to Big-itis (Jumboism) with its emphasis on “the largest ... the fastest growing... the greatest.”
+This was the methodology that was foundational to Big-ism with its emphasis on “the largest ... the fastest growing... the greatest.”

-I label the numbers-oriented soul winning methodology “Quick Prayerism,” because it is quick to run people through “the Roman’s Road,” quick to “get a decision,” quick to lead them in a sinner’s prayer, quick to give them “assurance,” and quick to pronounce them “saved” and record them as a statistic, even when there is no biblical evidence of regeneration.
+I call the numbers-oriented soul winning methodology “Quick Prayerism,” because it is quick to run people through “the Romans Road,” quick to “get a decision,” quick to lead an individual in a sinner’s prayer, quick to give “assurance,” and quick to pronounce them “saved” and record them as a statistic.

 “At least the gospel is being preached; what’s the harm?” some say.

 The harm is that countless people have been given a false hope of heaven.
 It has inoculated multitudes of people to true salvation.
 In some parts of Chattanooga, Hammond, Longview, and many other places where this methodology has been pushed, a frightful number of people claim to be saved even though they live like the very devil himself.
-If you knock on their doors and try to talk to them about Christ, they respond, “I’ve done that,” and then shut the door and return to their godless lifestyles.
+If you knock on their doors and try to talk to them about Christ, they respond, “I’ve done that,” and then shut the door and return to their Christless lifestyles.
+Or at least that was true 30 years ago during the heyday of Quick Prayerism.

-In the late 1980s and early 1990s, Jack Hyles and Curtis Hutson changed the historic, biblical definition of repentance, and I am convinced this was for the purpose of justifying the Quick Prayerism methodology and the theology of Bigness.
+In the late 1980s and early 1990s, Jack Hyles and Curtis Hutson changed the historic, biblical definition of repentance, and I deeply suspect it was for the purpose of justifying the Quick Prayerism methodology and the theology of Bigness.
 Consider the following quotes:

-This was a dramatic change in the historic Baptist definition of repentance, as we have documented in the book
+This was a dramatic and undeniable change in the historic Baptist definition of repentance, as we have documented in the book

 Repentance and Soul Winning, a book that many have condemned without reading.